geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    * - ``JacobianMemory``
      - Amount of memory to allocate to each jacobian simulation (in MB).
    * - ``SchedulerPartition``
-     - Name of the partition(s) you would like all slurm jobs to run on (eg. "debug,huce_intel,seas_compute,etc").
+     - Name of the partition(s) you would like all slurm jobs to run on (eg. "debug,huce_cascade,seas_compute,etc").
    * - ``MaxSimultaneousRuns``
      - The maximum number of jacobian simulations to run simultaneously.
 The default is -1 (no limit) which will submit all jacobian simulations at once.
 If the value is greater than zero, the sbatch array statement will be modified to include the "%" separator and will limit the number of simultaneously running tasks from the job array to the specifed value.